hwang2006/deepseek-r1-1.58bit-llama.cpp-on-supercomputer/README.md

 *   **Dynamic 1.58-bit quantization**: Reduces memory usage while maintaining model performance.
 *   **Supercomputer compatibility**: Run DeepSeek-R1 efficiently on SLURM-managed HPC clusters.
 *   **llama.cpp integration**: Utilize the optimized inference engine for fast execution.
-*   **Supports 1-2 GPUs**: Can be run on a supercomputer with 1 or 2 A100 or H200 GPUs using individual user accounts.
+*   **Supports 1-2 GPUs**: Can be run on a supercomputer with 1~2 A100 or H200 GPUs using individual user accounts.

 **Contents**
 * [KISTI Neuron GPU Cluster](#kisti-neuron-gpu-cluster)